vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 </p>

 - Step 2, press on the button `Exchange authorization code for tokens`
-- Then, you retrieve an Access Token and the golden Refresh Token !
+- Then, you retrieve an Access Token and the Refresh Token !

 ```
 HTTP/1.1 200 OK
 Content-length: 425
 X-xss-protection: 0
 X-content-type-options: nosniff